“Faithful are the wounds of a friend…” (Proverbs 27:6)

 You find yourself wanting to reach out and touch her.

 “Youthful lust,” Paul calls this.
 He nailed it.
-Adolescence rages within you.
+Adolescent hormones rage within you.

 You are considering doing the dumbest thing in the history of the world.
 What you are contemplating will make Esau trading his birthright for a “mess of greens” look like the champion day-trader of all time.